SWEET Institute

 Agency and Organizational Training

-The SWEET Institute also offers custom suicide prevention training for organizations seeking to strengthen staff capacity and support a thoughtful, compassionate response to suicide risk.
+The SWEET Institute also offers custom suicide intervention training for organizations seeking to strengthen staff preparedness and support a thoughtful, compassionate response to suicide risk.

 Private trainings are available for: